-USB 3.1 - This is also referred to as SuperSpeed USB.
+Table 8.
+USB standards USB 3.1 Gen 2 This is also referred to as SuperSpeed USB+.
 This port supports peripherals such as storage devices, printers, and so on.
-Provides data transfer speeds of 5 Gbps (USB 3.1 Gen 1) and 10 Gbps (USB 3.1 Gen 2).

-USB 3.0 - This is also referred to as SuperSpeed USB.
-This port supports data transmission speed of up to 4.8 Gbps and is backward compatible with older USB standards and is backward compatible with older USB standards.

-USB 2.0 - This is referred to as Hi-Speed USB.
+Provides data transfer speeds up to 10 Gbps.
+It can be found with USB Type-C connections and has capabilities of Gen 1 in addition to DisplayPort over USB video capability.
+USB 3.1 Gen 1 This is also referred to as SuperSpeed USB.
+This port supports peripherals such as storage devices, printers, and so on.
+Provides data transfer speeds up to 5 Gbps.
+Systems with Legacy USB 3.0 ports are now USB 3.1 Gen 1.
+USB 2.0 This is referred to as Hi-Speed USB.
 It provides additional bandwidth for multimedia and storage applications.
 USB 2.0 supports data transmission speed up to 480 Mbps.

-USB 1.x - Legacy USB standard supporting data transfer speeds up to 11 Mbps.

-USB PowerShare - The USB PowerShare feature allows you to charge USB devices when the computer is powered off or is in sleep state.
-The $\leftarrow$ icon indicates that the USB port supports PowerShare feature.

-NOTE: Certain USB devices may not charge when the computer is powered off or in sleep state.
-In such cases, turn on the computer to charge the device.

-NOTE: If you turn off your computer while charging a USB device, the device may stop charging.
-To continue charging, disconnect the device and connect it again.

-NOTE: On laptops, PowerShare feature stops charging the device when the laptop battery charge reaches 10%.
+USB 1.x Legacy USB standard supporting data transfer speeds up to 11 Mbps.
+USB PowerShare The USB PowerShare feature enables you to charge USB devices when the computer is powered off or is in sleep state.
+The 🛩 icon indicates that the USB port supports PowerShare feature. (i) NOTE: Certain USB devices may not charge when the computer is powered off or in sleep state.
+In such cases, turn on the computer to charge the device. (i) NOTE: If you turn off your computer while charging a USB device, the device may stop charging.
+To continue charging, disconnect the device and connect it again. (i) NOTE: On laptops, PowerShare feature stops charging the device when the laptop battery charge reaches 10%.
 You can configure this limit using BIOS setup program.

-USB-C - Depending on your device, this port may support USB 3.1, Display over USB-C, and Thunderbolt 3 devices.
+USB-C Depending on your device, this port may support USB 3.1, Display over USB-C, and Thunderbolt 3 devices.
 For more information, see the documentation that shipped with your device.

-Thunderbolt 3 (USB-C) port - You can connect USB 3.1 Gen 2, USB 3.1 Gen 1, DisplayPort, and Thunderbolt devices to this port.
-It allows you to connect to external display using dongles.
+Thunderbolt 3 (USB-C) port You can connect USB 3.1 Gen 2, USB 3.1 Gen 1, DisplayPort, and Thunderbolt devices to this port.
+It enables you to connect to external display using dongles.
 Provides data transfer rates up to 40 Gbps.

-Debug Port - The debug port enables a user to run the USB 3.0 ports in USB 2.0 mode temporarily for troubleshooting purposes and also when operating system is reinstalled using a USB optical drive or a flash drive.
+Debug port The debug port enables a user to run the USB 3.0 ports in USB 2.0 mode temporarily for troubleshooting purposes and also when operating system is reinstalled using a USB optical drive or a flash drive.